KorfLab/isoforms/README.md

 Python-based applications using 'isoform2.py' for common functions.
 'isoform2.py' uses a backtracking algorithm for APC (current version).

--   `geniso2` - generates isoforms and their probabilites

 -   `geniso3` - generates isoforms and their probabilities, with nmd adjustment